Written thoughts

 I’ve brought home some lessons; however, funny enough, I still have that gut feeling to explore—to be alone in some random place in the world, with all possible options open.
 And without that feeling, I don’t think I would know what I know today.

 It is in these moments that I truly perceive freedom in its purest form—the freedom to exist without structure, to feel part of the world in an immediate, unfiltered way.
 It is in those fleeting instants that the imaginary cube, the one that traps us within habits and dogma, dissolves, revealing just how unconsciously we had been confined.
-And it is there that I rediscover that childlike freedom—innocent, spontaneous, needing no definition—because it is simply being.
+And it is there that I rediscover that childlike freedom—innocent, spontaneous, needing no definition.

 10 March 2025, Cascais